Showing posts with label About Christmas. Show all posts

 About Christmas

-On this Christmas Eve I find much in the world to sorrow over.
-But at the same time I realize that darkness hasn't overshadowed everything.
-There is still an abundance of goodness performed by humanity; kind, humble acts that offer light and comfort to those who choose to see and acknowledge these sweet and quiet deeds.
+At this Christmas season I find much in the world to sorrow over.
+But at the same time, I realize that darkness has not overshadowed everything.
+There is still an abundance of goodness performed by human hands; kind, humble acts that offer light and comfort to those who choose to see and acknowledge these sweet and quiet deeds.

 Be good.
 Be nice.
 Be happy.
+Enjoy this Christmas story.

 About Christmas